truenas/documentation/content/CORE/CORETutorials/Tasks/CreatingRsyncTasks.md

 Configure the remaining options according to your specific needs.

 Clearing **Enabled** disables the task schedule.
-You can still save the rsync task and run it manually.
+You can still save the rsync task and run it as a manual task.

 ## Creating an SSH Mode Rsync Task